Indications & Important Safety Information

 What is the most important safety information I should know about GAZYVA?

 Tell your doctor right away about any side effect you experience.
-GAZYVA can cause side effects that can become serious or life threatening, including Hepatitis B Virus and Progressive Multifocal Leukoencephalopathy:
+GAZYVA can cause side effects that can become serious or life-threatening, including:

 - Hepatitis B Virus (HBV): Hepatitis B can cause liver failure and death.
 If you have a history of hepatitis B infection, GAZYVA could cause it to return.
 You should not receive GAZYVA if you have active hepatitis B liver disease.
 Your doctor or healthcare team will need to screen you for hepatitis B before, and monitor you during and after, your treatment with GAZYVA.
 Sometimes this will require treatment for hepatitis B. Symptoms of hepatitis include: worsening of fatigue and yellow discoloration of skin or eyes